 Deep Learning is THE book on deep learning that discusses a broad range of topics in the field.
 It covers the machine learning basics, modern deep learning algorithms and techniques and, finally, the latest research trends and perspectives.

 Since it was primarily written for an academic audience, Deep Learning is entirely theoretical, so you won’t find any code covered in the book.
 Instead, you can expect to dive into practically applicable yet high level theory.
 However, it provides extremely valuable knowledge on deep learning that will come handy in your future work, be it industry or research.

 … said Epictetus hundreds of years ago, and it couldn’t be more true today.

 If you want to stay up to date with the dynamic field of computer vision, we strongly advise you to read a lot.
-Be it books or online publications, each nugget of information may can come handy at some point of your career.
+Be it books or online publications, each nugget of information may come handy at some point in your career.